william-hu-codes/react-audubon/README.md

 import { Link } from 'react-router-dom';
 ```

-When we're using React Router, we use the Link component any time we would normally use an anchor tag in HTML, except if we want to link to a page outside of our site (such as the read more anchor in the BirdDetails component).
+When we're using React Router, we use the Link component any time we would normally use an anchor tag in HTML, except if we want to link to a page outside of our site (such as the "read more" anchor in the BirdDetails component).
 We'll wrap the entire div with the className of card inside the map method's return with the Link component.
-Then we need to set it's `to` attribute.
+Then, we need to set it's `to` attribute.
 This is like the `href` attribute for an anchor in HTML.
 Finally, we'll move the `key` prop from the div with the className of card to the Link component because it has to be on the first element in the return like this:

 ```jsx
 {